kulpojke/geog441/README.md

     + [Working with NEON hyperspectral data](https://www.neonscience.org/resources/learning-hub/tutorials/introduction-hyperspectral-remote-sensing-data-r)
     + _Complicated Tasks_:
         + [Image Classification](https://urbanspatial.github.io/classifying_satellite_imagery_in_R/) (This is an old tutorial using the raster package.
 See if you can recreate it using newer packages such as Stars and Terra)
         + Tree segmentation from lidar point clouds using the [lidR package](https://r-lidar.github.io/lidRbook/).
-Download some data from the [USGS lidar explorer](https://apps.nationalmap.gov/lidar-explorer/#/) for an aarea tht interest you (and has trees) and go to town.
+Download some data from the [USGS lidar explorer](https://apps.nationalmap.gov/lidar-explorer/#/) for an area that interest you (and has trees) and go to town.
 Try to dowload multiple tiles and use the lascatalogue function (start off with a single tile and work up to that).

 + QGIS tutorials
 + GRASS tutorials